shibatch/tlfloat/CODE_OF_CONDUCT.md

   software projects on the job.

-* Project members strive to promote that if a company agrees with the objectives of these guidelines, it should indicate this in some way so that the public is aware of it.
+* Project members strive to promote that if a company agrees with the objectives of the guidelines, it should indicate this in some way so that the public is aware of it.

 ### Compliance with laws